-A digital twin is capable of bringing users a comprehensive data model.
-This can help them to visualize the connections between the elements of a physical device or system.
+A digital twin is capable of bringing users a real-time data model.
+It visualizes the connections between the elements of a physical device or system.
 It permits you to label data and delivers a transparent view of operations and processes.

-This feature allows users to view a graphic model on a screen of a standalone workstation or a mobile device.
-It gives us instant insight into details related to the functionality of a device or system.
+This feature lets users view models on a standalone workstation or a mobile device.
+It gives instant insight into details related to the functionality of a device or system.

 - Model synchronization

 This outstanding feature aligns the digital model with real-world parameters.
-Modern modeling software is capable of doing it in real-time.
-Model synchronization allows you to instantly view the representation of all the physical updates in a digital twin and make correct predictions and estimations.
+Modern modeling software is capable of doing it in real time.
+You instantly view the representation of all the physical updates in a digital twin construction.

 - Connected analytics

-This feature of digital twin software gives you access to analytics based on the measured properties of a physical device.
-A digital twin platform leverages ML algorithms and computations to bring insights into your device’s or system’s operations and behavior.
+Analytics gives you data based on the measured properties of a physical device.
+A digital twin platform uses ML algorithms and computations.
+Thus bringing insights into your device’s or system’s operations and behavior.

-Surely, the final set of features as well as the resulting digital twin architecture will depend on your business needs and goals.
-However, the below overview of some key digital twin components will give you a basic understanding of how the digital twin infrastructure works.
+The exact features of a digital twin architecture will depend on your business needs and goals.
+But, here are some key components of a digital twin solution to give you an idea of how it works.

 The digital twin architecture is, essentially, both physical and digital.
 It includes three layers:

-The hardware layer comprises the physical components of a digital twin such as routers, actuators IoT sensors, and edge servers.
+The hardware layer comprises the physical components of a digital twin.
+These are routers, actuators IoT sensors, and edge servers.

-The middleware layer is all about data governance, processing, integration, visualization, modeling, connectivity, and control.
+The middleware is the data processing layer.
+It includes data governance, integration, visualization, modeling, connectivity, and control.

-The software layer consists of analytics engines, ML models, data dashboards, as well as modeling and simulation software.
+The software layer provides analytics engines, ML models, and data dashboards.

 The most important building blocks of digital twin layers deserve a detailed description.